This post contains affiliate links that earn commissions from qualifying purchases.

-Good fiction includes many different elements: believable characters, realistic dialogue, and compelling plots.
+Good fiction includes many different elements: believable characters, realistic dialogue, and a compelling plot.
 Every decent story has a beginning, middle, and end.
 Intriguing tales are built around conflict and are rich with themes and symbols.
 And those are just the basics.

 It can be pretty overwhelming.